Also available in Spanish.

 You will see a series of numeric codes.
 Print these out and keep them someplace where you can physically access them.
 If you are ever locked out of your account, you will need one of these codes to get back in.

 Don’t stop here.
-Alongside turning on 2FA, strong password habits can go a long way to make your accounts safer.
+After turning on 2FA, make your accounts safer with strong password habits.
 Read our guide on how to protect your accounts by using a password manager.